homeymusic/mami.codi.R/README.md

-In our model, the low wavelengths $\lambda_{\text{low}}$ are passed to the wavelength spectrum (but not the frequency spectrum) and computed just like the other wavelengths from the stimulus and the SFOAE.
+In our model, the low wavelengths $\lambda_{\text{low}}$ are passed to the wavelength spectrum (but not the frequency spectrum) and computed just like the other wavelengths from the stimulus and the cochlear amplification.

 ### A Measure of Beat Perception

-We use beats to see how many harmonics should be included in the SFOAE waveform.
+We use beats to see how many harmonics should be included in the cochlear amplification waveform.

 We created this metric for beat perception: